1. Learn the fundamentals

 - Papers with code are one of the recent platforms that provide research papers with the datasets you can use to apply the methodologies in the papers.

-Tip 6: Apply research paper findings on your code
+Tip 6: Apply research paper findings to your code

-One of the highest skills you can develop, is applying research paper concepts and algorithms in your code and on your problems.
+One of the highest skills you can develop is applying research paper concepts and algorithms in your code and to your problems.